What is the difference between health insurance and life insurance?

 - Peace of mind – your loved ones will be financially protected if you pass away while covered by the policy.
 This can mean less stress for your loved ones at a difficult time, and they can be spared any extra disruption in knowing the finances are taken care of.

-- Certainty – your premiums won’t change unless you alter your policy.
+- Certainty – your premiums won’t change unless you make any changes to your policy.
 And as long as your premiums are paid during the policy term, your loved ones can make a claim.